 Transportation Power and Systems 3

-Gary is a Reader in Mechanical and Aerospace Engineering.
+Gary is a Professor in Mechanical and Aerospace Engineering.

 The School of Mechanical and Aerospace Engineering plays a leading role in an international initiative to reform engineering education which involves well over 100 universities worldwide.
 Initial support for participation in this initiative was secured through funding to set up a Centre of Excellence in Active and Interactive Learning at Queen's.
 As a result, our degree programmes have many innovative features that enhance student learning.